US STOCKS-Wall Street rises on hopes of vaccine-fueled recovery

 By Devik Jain and Supriya R

-Dec 30 (Reuters) - U.S. stocks rose on Wednesday, led by energy and material stocks, as investors bet on a strong economic recovery in 2021 on the back of COVID-19 vaccine rollouts and hopes of bigger fiscal support.
+Dec 30 (Reuters) - U.S. stocks rose on Wednesday, led by energy shares, as investors bet on a strong economic recovery in 2021 on the back of COVID-19 vaccine rollouts and hopes of bigger fiscal support.

+The last few weeks of the year have seen a shift towards undervalued stocks that are primed to benefit from an economic rebound next year, with sectors such as banking, energy and materials outpacing their peers.

+Heavyweight technology shares, the most sought-after this year, were sold off in the rush towards cyclicals.

 Boosting risk appetite globally, Britain approved the emergency use of AstraZeneca AZN.L and Oxford University's COVID-19 vaccine, which will start being administered on Monday.

-Covid-19 vaccine developers like Inovio Pharmaceuticals INO.O, Pfizer Inc PFE.N, BioNTech SE BNTX.O and Johnson & Johnson JNJ.N and Moderna Inc MRNA.O were mixed after approval of AstraZeneca's COVID-19 shot.

-Trading is expected to remain light in the holiday-shortened week, which could boost volatility in the market.
+U.S. travel-related stocks rose as stimulus aid and starting of mass inoculations sparked hopes of a recovery for the industry that has been among the hardest hit in pandemic-fueled restrictions.

+The S&P 1500 airlines index .SPCOMAIR added 1.1%, while cruise operators Norwegian Cruise Line Holdings Ltd NCLH.N, Carnival Corp CCL.N and Royal Caribbean Cruises Ltd RCL.N were up between 1.5% and 2.3%.

-Advancing issues outnumbered decliners by a 3-to-1 ratio on the NYSE and by a 2.7-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 2.95-to-1 ratio on the NYSE and by a 2.48-to-1 ratio on the Nasdaq.

-The S&P 500 posted 14 new 52-week highs and no new lows, while the Nasdaq recorded 132 new highs and 20 new lows.
+The S&P index recorded 21 new 52-week highs and one new low, while the Nasdaq recorded 107 new highs and 23 new lows.

-(Reporting by Devik Jain, Supriya R and Shashank Nayar in Bengaluru; Editing by Arun Koyyur and Sriraj Kalluvila)
+(Reporting by Devik Jain, Supriya R and Shashank Nayar in Bengaluru; Editing by Arun Koyyur, Sriraj Kalluvila and Maju Samuel)

 ((Devik.Jain@thomsonreuters.com; within U.S. +1 646 223 8780; outside U.S. +91 80 6182 2062; ;))